US 'deeply concerned' over Bulgarian president's Crimea remarks | DW | 22.11.2021

 The presidency in Bulgaria has wide-ranging responsibilities but no formal executive powers in the day-to-day affairs of the state.

-The president leads the armed forces and can veto legislation as well as sign international treaties and name ambassadors as well as the chiefs of the intelligence and security services.
+The president leads the armed forces and can veto legislation, as well as sign international treaties and name ambassadors and the chiefs of the intelligence and security services.

-Radev has pledged Bulgaria will maintain its role in the NATO alliance.
+Radev has pledged that Bulgaria will maintain its role in the NATO alliance.

 ar/rs (AP, Reuters)